NORTH COUNTY SENIOR SOFTBALL RECREATIONAL LEAGUE BY-LAWS

 1.1 The name of this organization is the North County Senior Softball Recreational League.

 1.2 The purpose of the League is to provide an opportunity for anyone 55 years or older to play recreational softball.
 It does not discriminate because of race, religion, or gender.
-It is a not for profit organization.
+It is a non-profit organization.

 ARTICLE II – MEMBERS